 Along with the area’s sandy beaches, Myrtle Beach’s laid-back, vacation-like atmosphere is another reason active adults are drawn to the area.
 The year-round mild-climate allows residents the freedom to get outside and stay active or comfortably lounge on the beach, no matter the time of year.

-1. Bridgewater is a large community of new single-family and attached homes with prices starting in the high $100s.
-Upon completion residents will have access to amenities, including a clubhouse fitness center, two resort-style pools, and walking and biking trails.
+Bridgewater is a large community of new single-family and attached homes with prices starting in the high $100s.
+Upon completion residents will have access to amenities, including a clubhouse, a fitness center, two resort-style pools, and walking and biking trails.

-2. Del Webb at Grande Dunes Myrtle Beach is an age-restricted community with both new and resale homes on the market.
-Price points range from the high $200s to the high $400s.
+Del Webb at Grande Dunes Myrtle Beach is an age-restricted community with both new and resale homes on the market.
+Price points range from the mid $300s to the low $600s.
 Notable amenities include two 18-hole golf courses, an on-site restaurant, multiple pools, and several athletic courts.

-4. Carillon at Tuscany is a small, age-restricted community made up of 85 single-family homes that are available as new and resale.
-The neighborhood provides residents with a low-maintenance lifestyle with a homeowner’s association that takes care of everyday hassles like lawn care and trash removal.
+Carillon at Tuscany is a small, age-restricted community made up of 85 single-family homes.
+The neighborhood provides residents with a low-maintenance lifestyle with a homeowner’s association (HOA) that takes care of everyday hassles like lawn care and trash removal.
 Other perks of living at Carillon at Tuscany include two outdoor pools, a lazy river, lighted tennis courts, a movie theater, 40 acres of fishing lakes, and 10 miles of walking and biking trails.